Ibaslogic/Ibaslogic/src/posts/2020-01-27-deploying-react-app-to-github-pages/deploying-react-app-to-github-pages.md

 You can [download and install Git](https://git-scm.com/downloads "Git site") for your operating system and then, [set it up](https://www.atlassian.com/git/tutorials/install-git "Git installation guide").

-Once that’s done,

-You will need to move all your React code to your GitHub account.
+Once that’s done, you will need to move all your React code to your GitHub account.
 And this can be done in two phases.
 First, you will move your files to the local repository and then to the remote repository.

 Let’s get started.
 Stop the server with `Ctrl + C`.

 ## Initialize the project folder as a Git repository